Practice resource for out-of-home care agencies

 - If the parties agree to vary the terms of an existing contact order, the contact variation agreement must be registered with the Children’s Court within 28 days of the conference.

-- Where FACS or an out-of-home care agency initiate the proceedings, the FACS manager casework will be responsible for registering the variation agreement, although parties to the conference may nominate another participant to do so.
+- Where DCJ or an out-of-home care agency initiate the proceedings, the DCJ manager casework will be responsible for registering the variation agreement, although parties to the conference may nominate another participant to do so.

-- If an out-of-home care agency has case management responsibility, the FACS delegate must sign and register the agreement within the 28 days.
+- If an out-of-home care agency has case management responsibility, the DCJ delegate must sign and register the agreement within the 28 days.